-How to dress a small kitchen window to create a bright and airy cooking space
+How to dress a small kitchen window - 8 ways to create a bright and airy cooking space

-In a small kitchen, every inch of space and light is so much more important.
-So when it comes to knowing how to dress a small kitchen window, you'll want to focus on clever design tips that maximise natural light while adding style to a compact space.
+In a small kitchen, every inch of space and light is incredibly valuable.
+So when it comes to knowing how to dress a small kitchen window, you'll want to focus on design choices that make the most of all available natural light while also adding style to a compact space.

 If you only have a small window in a kitchen, then choosing minimal styles that don't overcrowd the panes is key.
 If you want curtains, then light and airy options will help to make a kitchen window look bigger whereas blinds with slimline fittings will maintain a pared-back look.